nasa/trick/docs/documentation/simulation_capabilities/Variable-Server.md

 ```

 These commands allow for configuring the white list of IPs allowed to connect to the variable server.
-By default, the only allowed IP is local host (127.0.0.1).
+By default, the only allowed IPs are local host (127.0.0.1), and any other IPs your sim host goes by.

-The white list allows for prefix matching to specify a range of allowed IPs with a single entry.
-For
+The white list allows for either standard IPv4 entries (x.x.x.x) or CIDR IPv4 entries (x.x.x.x/x).
-example, the entry "10.0" would allow for any IP in the form of 10.0.*.* to connect to your variable server.
+Standard addresses are treated as /32 CIDR addresses.

 Remember, this is the final line of defense for your variable server.
 Any IP on the white list can
 connect to your sim host and execute arbitrary python commands.
 Use with caution.